mgraham-cracker/ADSearch/README.md

         The default value is grid which is intended for interactive use

         Note: Data in the output grid can be copied to the clipboard, filtered, and columns rearranged.

+    .PARAMETER Mode
+        'Mode' [string] Values allowed are "speed" or "robust"

+        The default value is speed which is intended to perform a quick memberof search for a user.
+This feature presumes you do not wish to perform comparison or multi-direction searches

+        Note: If you specify a value for JoinAccountName then the mode will be overridden to robust